-8 Conclusion
+8 CONCLUSION

-Data fusion is an effective technique for improving system sensing performance by enabling efficient collaboration among sensors.
-In this paper, we present an optimal sensor placement algorithm and two divide-and-conquer heuristics for fusion-based target detection.
-Although the optimal algorithm can minimize the number of sensors in a placement, it incurs high computational complexity in large-scale networks.
-By exploiting the unique structure of the problem, the divide-and-conquer algorithms can find near-optimal solutions at significantly lower cost.
-We validate our approach through extensive numerical results as well as simulations based on the real data traces collected in a vehicle detection experiments.
-Our best algorithm runs up to 7-fold faster than the optimal algorithm while using in a comparable number of sensors in the placement.
+In this paper, we present both global optimal and efficient divide-and-conquer heuristics for sensor placement problem.
+By exploiting the unique structure of the problem, the divide-and-conquer algorithms can find nearoptimal solutions at significantly lower cost.
+We validate our approach through extensive numerical results as well as simulations based on the real data traces collected in a vehicle detection experiment.
+Our best algorithm runs up to 7-fold faster than the optimal algorithm while using a comparable number of sensors in the placement.